marcosdh1987/django_store_haiku/README.md

 ## Running this project

+## Using Docker

+-- Build the image into a conteiner

+docker build -t storename .

+-- run the conteiner

+docker run -dp <externalPort>:<internalPort>

+## Local Usage

 To get this project up and running you should start by having Python installed on your computer.
 It's advised you create a virtual environment to store your projects dependencies separately.
 You can install virtualenv with

 ```